warahi-spenceley/yabber/README.md

 ## Project description

 This repository contains the source code for Yabber.
-This application's aim end result is private for now.
+This application's end result goal is private for now.
-But some of it's features will include authentication and live messaging with the help from Google's Firebase.
+But some features will include authentication and live messaging with the help of Google's Firebase.

 ## Getting Started